Blockstream/satellite/doc/antenna-pointing.md

 and polarization, but the azimuth is typically easier to sweep as an initial pointing attempt.

-## Achieve Signal Lock
+## Find the Satellite and Lock the Signal

-Assuming that the receiver is properly configured and connected (refer to [instructions](../README.md#software-and-setup-configuration) otherwise), your next step is to adjust the antenna pointing until the receiver can lock to Blockstream Satellite's signal.
+Assuming that the receiver is properly configured and connected (refer to [instructions](../README.md#software-and-setup-configuration) otherwise), your next step is to find the satellite.
+You will adjust the antenna pointing until the receiver can lock to Blockstream Satellite's signal.
 Please note that this is expected to be the most time-consuming part of the setup process, especially when pointing an antenna for the first time.
 Do note that a single degree shifted on the dish represents a change of thousands of kilometers over the geosynchronous orbit.

 The process will be easier with a laptop than can be watched while moving the antenna.
 If you are not able to watch the computer from the antenna site, you’ll